 Want to build your law practice?
-Then the first thing you want to do is get a little bit famous.
+Then you want to get a little bit famous.
 You want to be a thought leader.
-And one route to fame is getting published.
-Editors always need good content.
+And one route is getting published regularly in reputable publications.
 To get your chance at a byline or guest post, all you need to do is write well on a topic that is in demand by readers, let the appropriate editors know that your material is available, and make sure that working with you is a pleasant experience.
 Easy, right?

-If You Get It Right, You’ll Have Editors Calling to Ask You to Write
+If You Get It Right, You’ll Have Editors Calling You

 Here are a few basic tips that will help smooth the way to a pleasant working relationship with editors.

 - Show you care.
 Read the publication, website and writer guidelines before you write.
-If you or your PR representative send queries or articles that are off point, it signals that you are too lazy to do basic research — and that puts into question the quality of any article you might submit.
+If you or your PR representative send queries or articles that are off-topic, it says you are too lazy to do basic research — and that puts into question the quality of any article you might submit.

 - Don’t forget to include your actual byline.
 Here’s what’s going to happen.
 Your carefully crafted article pitch is going to arrive in the editor’s overflowing inbox, along with dozens of pitches from bots and email lists.
-If your pitch is appealing, your email will get forwarded elsewhere, downloaded, clicked and copied.
+If your pitch is appealing, your email will get forwarded and your attachment will be downloaded, clicked and copied.
 Do anything to make it less than a snap to open up and read your document, then you are irritating the editor.
 That means no strange file formats, no footers, no headers, no superfluous graphics and no fancy fonts.
 That means please do include any notes critical to the article—along with your name and how to find you—in the body of the article, not just in your email message.
 You want to make sure that whoever opens that file can see that you wrote it and where they can find you.